top of page

 I solve another problem by riding with a couple of other people (though we plan to split up somewhere down the road) and by meeting up with Chris (my wife) every 2-3 weeks.
 Seeing Chris regularly will allow me to offload stuff I no longer need.
 For example, we go over some high passes out west, which may mean cold or snow.
 I am packing some warmer clothes that I shouldn't need in the second half of the trip.
 I could mail those home or give them to Chris when we meet up.

-My best guess weighs about 20 pounds more than a usual ride (where you have water, maybe a little food, lights, a couple of tubes and materials to fix a flat).
+My best guess weighs about 20 pounds (not including food and water).
+That is more than a usual day ride, where you carry water, maybe a little food, lights, a couple of tubes and materials to fix a flat).
 I have lost almost that much weight training for the ride.
 The stuff falls into a few categories and if you are interested, you can see more below.

 The first category is your basic bike clothing.
 I am bringing two jerseys, two pair of shorts, gloves, hats, sun protection sleeves, helmet, shoes, socks...